shenweiss/ez-detect/README.md

 - in hfo_annotate hardcoded cycletime to 600 seconds.
 - in removeEvents_1_5_cycles.m converted RonS and fRonS that did not meet duration criteria to FronS.
 - in ez_detect_dsp_bipolar.m added lines 24-28 for bipolar only detection mode
-- in hfo_annotate.py made a number of changes to eliminate threading due to Matlab bug related to saving data on each thread, the original version including threads is saved as hfo_annotate_threads.py
+- in hfo_annotate.py made a number of changes to eliminate threading due to Matlab bug related to saving data on each thread, the original version can be downloaded in v1.0.0
 - in hfo_annotate.py and ez_bad_channel_temp.m and preprocessing.py made several changes relating to building correct montages in Matlab related to translation of a Python object structure.
 - in eztop_putou_e1.m added metadata to the saved data to correct for error in writing annotations of multiple blocks
 - in evtio/io.py added code to allow for correct annotations of multiple blocks of data